Clozaril; FazaClo; Versacloz

 - Have your child’s blood work checked often.
 Talk with your child’s doctor.

-- Have your child get a heart function test.
-Talk with your child’s doctor.
+- Have your child get a heart function test as you have been told by the doctor.
+Talk with the doctor.

 - Tell the doctor if your child uses caffeine products like tea, coffee, cola, and chocolate.
 How much drug your child takes may need to be changed.